meganga/portfolio_using_html_css/README.md

  - Stackedit:
 		 - To write and maintain the README.md file.
 		 - https://stackedit.io
-		 -

-## Design Technologies:
+## Design Technologies used:

  - Vecter:       To design the various sections of the web page.
 			- https://vectr.com/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1NDYzMTI2LDM5MjQ2ODc4MywtOTc5Mj
-Q0MjY1LC0yMDk0MDEyODM0XX0=
+eyJoaXN0b3J5IjpbLTEzNzg0MTQ2MzcsMzkyNDY4NzgzLC05Nz
+kyNDQyNjUsLTIwOTQwMTI4MzRdfQ==
 -->